lynx-cpp/ExpressDeliveryApp/README.md

 ExpressDeliveryApp
 ==================
-This is a tool manage Express.
+This is a tool for managing Express.
 To compile it, you need Qt , CMake and Qwt.
 To use it, you need MySQL and to execute "init.sql" yourself